 Figure 3.
-Hovmöller plot of climatological precipitation (mm day $^{-1}$) averaged between 110°E - 120°E .
-The magenta dashed line indicates the daily latitude of the EASMF at 850hPa, averaged between 110°E - 120°E .
-Bold black lines indicate the dekads selected as representative of the four stages of EASM progression.
-Data from ERA5, 1979-2018 climatology.
+Hovmöller plot of climatological precipitation (mmd^{-1}) averaged between 110-120° E. The dashed magenta line indicates the daily latitude of the EASMF at 850 hPa, averaged between 110-120° E. Bold black lines indicate the dekads selected as representative of the four stages of EASM progression.
+Data from ERA5 1979-2018 climatology.